zkamvar/user2021/prose.md

 2. Another drawback is that we have a lesson website wrapped around a static site generator, which meant that it was easy to contribute to if you were familiar with how Jekyll operated.
 Some would say Jekyll is well documented, but in my experience, Jekyll is well, documented.
-If you were not familiar with Jekyll, then it was unclear where to even start if you were looking at the git repository because of all the exposed plumbing with no signs that clearly say "start here".
+There is often a moment of panic in a new contributor's eyes when you show them what the a lesson repository looks like.
+If you were not familiar with Jekyll, then it was unclear where to even start if you were looking at the git repository because of all the exposed wiring with no signs that clearly say "start here".
 This aspect has lead to several lessons built in _slightly_ different ways.

 This brings me back to the cowpaths.
 Over the last few years, we have begun finding them from all across the lesson infrastructure popping up in